Category Archives: Belgian Royals

 The Engagement

 The engagement was announced on September 16, 1960, by Prime Minister Gaston Eyskens.
 The news was quite a surprise in Belgium, as there had been no public indication that Baudouin was involved with anyone.
-The couple had first met through mutual friends and had continued to see each other very privately.
+The couple had first met through mutual friends and continued to see each other privately.
 They had become engaged many weeks earlier, but the announcement had been delayed because of the recent events in the Belgian Congo.
 Following the announcement, Baudouin and Fabiola, along with their families, met with the press on the grounds of Ciergnon Castle.

 Over the next several weeks, the couple visited each of the Belgian provinces allowing the King to introduce the Belgian people to their future Queen.
 At each visit, they were greeted by large crowds of well-wishers.